Mahbub Uz Zaman

-Mahbub Uz Zaman ia a Bangladesh diplomat and Ambassador of Bangladesh to China.
-He is the former Secretary (Asia and Pacific) at the Ministry of Foreign Affairs.
-His is the former High Commissioner of Bangladesh to Sri Lanka and Singapore.
+Mahbub Uz Zaman ia a Bangladeshi diplomat and former ambassador of Bangladesh to China.
+He is the former secretary (Asia and Pacific) at the Ministry of Foreign Affairs.
+He is the former high commissioner of Bangladesh to Sri Lanka and Singapore.

 Early life

-Zaman has masters in economics from the University of Dhaka.
+Mahbub has a master's in economics from the University of Dhaka.

 Career

-Zaman joined the Foreign Service cadre of the Bangladesh Civil Service in 1985.
+Mahbub joined the Foreign Service cadre of the Bangladesh Civil Service in 1985.
 He had served in the Permanent Mission of Bangladesh to the United Nations and Permanent Mission of Bangladesh to the United Nations in Vienna.

-Zaman was the director of administration at the Ministry of Foreign Affairs.
+Mahbub was the director of administration at the Ministry of Foreign Affairs.
 He was the director of Multilateral Economic Affairs.
-Zaman had served in the High Commission of Bangladesh to Canada.
+Mahbub had served in the High Commission of Bangladesh to Canada.
 He had served in the embassy of Bangladesh in Japan.
-He was the Director General South Asia and South Asian Association for Regional Cooperation at the Ministry of Foreign Affairs in 2006.
-He was the High Commissioner of Bangladesh to Sri Lanka in November 2011.
+He was the director general South Asia and South Asian Association for Regional Cooperation at the Ministry of Foreign Affairs in 2006.
+He was the high commissioner of Bangladesh to Sri Lanka in November 2011.

-Zaman was appointed the High Commissioner of Bangladesh to Singapore in 2012.
+Mahbub was appointed the high commissioner of Bangladesh to Singapore in 2012.
 He replaced Kamrul Ahsan.
 He asked workers in Singapore to remain calm following the 2013 Little India riot.
-During his term Zika Virus spread to expatriate Bangladeshi community in Singapore in 2016.
+During his term the Zika virus spread to the expatriate Bangladeshi community in Singapore in 2016.

-From 2016 to 2019, Zaman was the secretary in charge of Asia and Pacific region at the Ministry of Foreign Affairs.
-In August 2017, he met a representative of the government of Myanmar to discuss the influx of Rohingya Refugees in Bangladesh.
+From 2016 to 2019, Mahbub was the secretary in charge of Asia and Pacific region at the Ministry of Foreign Affairs.
+In August 2017, he met a representative of the government of Myanmar to discuss the influx of Rohingya refugees in Bangladesh.
+He was replaced by Md.
+Jashim Uddin as ambassador of Bangladesh to China.

-On 21 August 2019, Zaman was appointed the ambassador of Bangladesh to China for one year.
+On 21 August 2019, Mahbub was appointed the ambassador of Bangladesh to China for one year.
 His appointment was extended by one year in 2020.

-In June 2022, Zaman hosted the Director General of the Department of Asian Affairs who called Bangladesh to reject "cold war mentality" of the United States.
+In June 2022, Mahbub hosted the director general of the Department of Asian Affairs who called Bangladesh to reject "cold war mentality" of the United States.